 Copies of 'Indifferent Cresses' were given to participants of the workshops led by Holly, and were also distributed to schools across Bristol in the spirit of Hannah More's commitment to education for women and girls in the city.

 Holly Corfield Carr is an award-winning poet and art writer based in Bristol.
 Her work has been commissioned for museums and galleries across the UK as well as for an orchard, an eighteenth-century crystal grotto and a passenger ferry called Matilda.
 She has performed her work on BBC Radio 4 and at the Royal Albert Hall for the Proms on BBC Radio 3.

-Before her residency at Tyntesfield this summer, she has previously been poet-in-residence at the Wordsworth Trust, Spike Island, the Curfew Tower and the University of Bristol.
+Before her residency at Tyntesfield in summer 2018, she had previously been poet-in-residence at the Wordsworth Trust, Spike Island, the Curfew Tower and the University of Bristol.
 She received an Eric Gregory Award from the Society of Authors in 2012 and won the Frieze Writer’s Prize in 2015.

 Speaking about the project, Holly said, 'I am as thoroughly thrilled as I have been troubled by the invitation to work with the feminist legacy of Hannah More at Tyntesfield.
 More set up schools for girls across Bristol and campaigned for improvements and access to women’s education throughout her life but she celebrated women’s power as a limited and very local thing.